-PLAYER REGISTRATION: All SPA senior players (men and women) must be registered with the SPA National Office.
+PLAYER REGISTRATION: All SPA players must be registered with the SPA National Office.
 All legal identification forms such as state driver's licenses and photo IDs must be submitted by new player registrants, along with a completed registration form signed by the applicant.

-Note Player Registration forms may be printed from www.softballspa.com
+\\Note\\ Player Registration forms may be printed from www.softballspa.com

 Sec.
-19 TOURNAMENT POOL PLAY - HOME RUN & INNING RUN LIMITS:
+18 HOME RUN & INNING RUN LIMITS:

-Men's Program - Pool Play: For all classifications, a maximum of five runs per team per inning will be allowed (unlimited in last declared inning and all extra innings).
+All over the fence home runs count.
+A maximum of five runs per team per inning will be allowed (unlimited in last declared inning and all extra innings).